 The Tower District's light industrial uses are clustered near the southwest boundary of the planning area.
-They bring economic vitality and employment opportunities to the community.
-Producers Dairy has been in the neighborhood for many decades since 1932; Producers Dairy, La Tapatia Tortilleria, and other industrial businesses are important to Fresno's economy and provide centrally-located jobs for Fresno residents, including many who live in the District - reinforcing a primary objective of the health and equity framework to provide access to jobs.
+Many have been in the neighborhood for decades including Producers Dairy which was established in 1932.
+Producers Dairy, La Tapatia Tortilleria, and other industrial businesses are important to Fresno's economy and provide centrally-located jobs for Fresno residents, including many who live in the District - reinforcing a primary objective of the health and equity framework to provide access to jobs.
+These light industrial uses also bring traffic, noise, and air quality issues that are detrimental to health and quality of life in adjacent neighborhoods.
+Specific Plan policies seek to support business success while strenthening buffering for residential areas.